singhnir/DU-MSc-Lab-C-Prog/README.md

 For curiosity - I'm following [Kernal source file style](https://man.openbsd.org/style.9)

+I'm satisfied with how these templates, piece of codes turned out and I was able to explain to myself+my friends, but I would be very happy if someone can dumb it down even further keeping the same essence of learning.
+Cheers!

 # Computational Physics (Lab) - M.Sc.
 Physics University of Delhi

 ## Semester: III Course Code: PH-CL502